vmware/terraform-provider-avi/website/docs/d/avi_network.html.markdown

 * `configured_subnets` - List of list.
 * `dhcp_enabled` - Select the ip address management scheme for this network.
 * `exclude_discovered_subnets` - When selected, excludes all discovered subnets in this network from consideration for virtual service placement.
 * `ip6_autocfg_enabled` - Enable ipv6 auto configuration.
+Field introduced in 18.1.1.
 * `labels` - Key/value labels which can be used for object access policy permission scoping.
+Field introduced in 18.2.7.
 * `name` - Name of the object.
 * `synced_from_se` - Boolean flag to set synced_from_se.
 * `tenant_ref` - It is a reference to an object of type tenant.